Physical Education A Level

 Qualification: GCE A Level in Physical Education

 Exam Board & Specification Code: OCR; H555; Specification

-Course Entry Requirements: C/4 in Science GCSE, C/4 in English Language GCSE and B/6 in Physical Education GCSE.
+Course Entry Requirements: 4 in English Language GCSE and 4 in Science GCSE and 6 in Physical Education GCSE.
 Club-level standard practical performance within one selected sporting activity.